Missing this one detail can ruin your wedding video

 Oftentimes, that mic is being held inches away from the actor’s face, just out of frame and if there’s a wide shot where the boom operator can’t get close enough, the actors may be wearing a hidden lapel microphone somewhere on their clothing.

-When I film, I use a variety of wireless and lapel mics as well as separate audio recorders that connect directly to a DJ or band’s soundboard.
-In addition, my cameras have mini shotgun mics that pick up desired ambient audio.
+Our studio also uses separate audio recorders that connect directly to a DJ or band’s soundboard and mini shotgun mics that pick up desired ambient audio.

-Is all of this coordination a lot of hard work?
-Yep, but it’s absolutely key to making a high-end video worth watching over and over.
+It is absolutely key to making a high-end wedding video worth watching over and over.